Cyber-Hacker-Boys/SRC-Project/ipForger/ipApp/static/ipApp/docs/TCP.md

 ###Source Port
 The source TCP port number represents the sending device.

+This field accepts values from 0 to 65535.

 ###Destination Port
 The destination TCP port number is the communication endpoint for the receiving device.

+This field accepts values from 0 to 65535.

 ###Sequence Number
 Message senders use sequence numbers to mark the ordering of a group of messages.

+This field accepts values from 0 to 4294967295.

 ###Acknowledgment number
 Both senders and receivers use the acknowledgment numbers field to communicate the sequence numbers of messages that are either recently received or expected to be sent.

+This field accepts values from 0 to 4294967295.

 ###Data Offset
 The data offset field stores the total size of a TCP header in multiples of four bytes.
 A header not using the optional TCP field has a data offset of 5 (representing 20 bytes), while a header using the maximum-sized optional field has a data offset of 15 (representing 60 bytes).

+So the Data Offset can range from the value 5 to 15.

 ###Reserved Data
 Reserved data in TCP headers always has a value of zero.
 This field aligns the total header size as a multiple of four bytes, which is important for the efficiency of computer data processing.

+This field is set to 0.

 ###Control Flags
-TCP uses a set of six standard and three extended control flags—each an individual bit representing On or Off—to manage data flow in specific situations.
+TCP uses a set of six standard and three extended control flags—each an individual bit representing On or Off to manage data flow in specific situations.

 ###Windows Size
 TCP senders use a number, called window size, to regulate how much data they send to a receiver before requiring an acknowledgment in return.